 Maybe it’s just me, but it seems like the more depressed you are, the funnier you are.
-And, dabbling in comedy the way I am, that’s got me worried.
+And, dabbling in comedy the way that I do, I’m a little worried.
 Why?
 Because I’m not depressed.
-Now, understand that when I say “depressed” in this context, I’m not talking about “feeling low” depressed.
-I’m talking about “constantly contemplating suicide” depressed.
-Now, I’m not going to say I never think about killing myself, because I do.
+Now, understand that when I say “depressed”, I’m not talking about “feeling low” depressed, I mean “constantly contemplating suicide” depressed.
+I’m not going to say I never think about killing myself, because I do.
 It usually happens while I’m talking to my ex-wife.
 There are no words to explain why a conversation with this woman is so bad; to be truly understood, it has to be experienced.
 The closest I can come is that it’s like walking up to a stranger and paying them to punch you in the nuts.
 Repeatedly.

-Now, just because I’m not depressed doesn’t mean I’m not broken; I’m just screwed up in a different way.
+Just because I’m not depressed doesn’t mean I’m not broken, it means I’m screwed up in a different way.
 You see, I have Attention Deficit Hyperactivity Disorder.
-Now, the DSM V (Side note, DSM stands for Diagnostic and Statistical Manual of Mental Disorders and unless you work in the mental health field, knowing that, not to mention the current edition, isn’t a good thing) defines ADHD as “A persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development”.
+The DSM V (Side note, DSM stands for Diagnostic and Statistical Manual of Mental Disorders and unless you work in the mental health field, knowing that, not to mention the current edition, isn’t a good thing) defines ADHD as “A persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development”.
 Sounds lovely, doesn’t it?

 And, reading is just the beginning of the distraction train.
 Once it leaves the station, it takes me to YouTube.
 Why?
 Because you have to see if there are any videos about a guy who farts for a living.
 There are, including several by Roland’s artistic heir, Mr. Methane.
 And, you should watch every one of them.